microsoft/semanticworkbench/libraries/python/skills/notebooks/README.md

 Just open any `*.ipynb` file (a notebook file) and start exploring via VSCode's built-in Jupyter Notebook viewers.

-### Select the right python (poetry) environment
+### Select the right python (uv) environment

 If you get python dependency errors in the notebook code, make sure you have the correct python environment activated.
-A Poetry [./pyproject.toml](pyproject.toml) is provided that lists all the dependencies.
+A [./pyproject.toml](pyproject.toml) is provided that lists all the dependencies.
 You can install them however you like to manage your dependencies, but here is what I do: